kleenxcoder/apache-tomcat-deploy-workshop/README.md

 ### Custom java project migration

 ## Security
-> I recomand to use a different phrase than "password" for authentification on you system.
+> I recomand to use a different phrase than "password" for authentification on your system.

+## Testing time
+> I have attached a spring boot application to this repository [apache-tomcat-deploy-workshop](code-java/apache-tomcat-deploy-workshop/).
+You run it locally in your IDE as spring boot application and you can deploy it to your tomcat.
+Both ways should result in the same result.
+You should get response from from following REST service http://localhost:8080/apache-tomcat-deploy-workshop/kleenxcoder/

 ## Tested with
 - Jdk 8 & Tomcat 7